Improving Cognitive Performance Through Exercise and Sleep: Study Findings

 In the short term, lack of sleep can reduce cognitive performance (CR), which affects attention span, judgment and emotional state (Illustrative image Infobae)

-“Because we viewed exercise as a positive intervention, we decided to use a moderate-intensity program as recommended by existing literature,” said Dr. Costello, adding: “If the exercise had been longer or harder, it could have amplified the negative outcomes and have become a stressor in itself.”
+“Because we viewed exercise as a positive intervention, we decided to use a moderate-intensity program as recommended by existing literature,” said Dr. Costello, adding: “If the exercise had been longer or harder, it might have amplified the negative outcomes and have become a stressor in itself.”

 Dr. Alejandro Andersson, neurologist, medical director of the Buenos Aires Neurology Institute, INBA and also a recreational cyclist, explained to Infobae in a recent note: “Science supports the benefits of exercise for mental health, and there are more and more studies that suggest that cycling may be especially beneficial.
 “This is thought to be due to the cognitive skills that come into play when cycling, such as balance and decision making.”